 Dave's a Portfolio CFO at flinder.
 Here’s what he and his colleagues do and how they help fast-growth businesses.

 "As an experienced and qualified CFO, we quickly get under the skin of the business," says Dave Eaton, Portfolio CFO at flinder.

 For very new businesses in their infancy, CFOs will introduce the right structures for the finance function, reporting and forecasting to make sure the organisation is well-positioned to scale in a controlled way.

 "We’re also a pretty good sounding board and can act as a critical friend, challenging views and developing ideas.
 We know that being the founder of a young company can be a pretty lonely place, especially when things get tough.
-Having someone experienced to bounce ideas off can makes things a lot less lonely.
+Having someone experienced to bounce ideas off can make things a lot less lonely.

 CFOs are also pretty good at saying ‘no’ when needed.
 We can decide not to pay a certain supplier in a payment run, pause services if a customer hasn’t paid or decline a purchase request from a team member.
 Having someone on your team to make those calls (and be blamed for those calls!), can really take the pressure off the founder and allow you to maintain relationships as you want to."